simmplecoder/area51/logs/Implementation Status.md

-Every function, class, or any other code should get through here before being merging into master branch.
+Every function, class, or any other code should get through here before being merged into master branch.
 These attributes has to be provided:

  - Specification
  - Code review (should include a link to a review)